random image Contact us with your feedback and ideas

 FAQ Page

 We felt it would be helpful to list some frequently asked questions about the Armory site.
 As the process moves forward, these FAQs are bound to evolve, so keep checking back for updates.
+(Note: this section was initially published in 2007; as time allows we will update this and other sections to reflect subsequent developments)

 Who owns the Armory?